 You can contact the Council to organise paying to have a poster displayed in one of their official council notice boards around town.
 You can also approach places like the Waterstones Café and Lucy and Yak which have a community noticeboard, and don't forget to put posters up in approved locations around your cast/crew's colleges.
+Sainsbury's on Sidney Street may also be happy to put an A4 version of your poster up!

-5.7 Press Release
+5.8 Press Release

 Press releases were, historically, a good way of publicising your show.
 Teams were finding they were getting little engagement from town publications, and are often unable to find the time to do so on the short turnaround that student productions work on.
-The Theatre Manager does some local press advertising for shows that they think are a good fit for the publications; certainly, the biggest shows of the year will benefit from being featured in some way but it requires a lot of content and image creation many months before the show is to be performed (e.g. a feature in a February edition of a magazine or newspaper will often need to be booked-in by the end of December).
+The Theatre Manager does some local press advertising for shows that they think are a good fit for the publications; certainly, the biggest shows of the year will benefit from being featured in some way but it requires a lot of content and image creation many months before the show is to be performed (e.g. a feature in a February edition of a magazine or newspaper will often need to be booked in by the end of December).